-We did not provide for income taxes in 2010 because we have projected a tax loss for the full year 2010.
-Interest expense and penalties related to unrecognized tax benefits were immaterial for the first quarter of 2010 and 2009.
+We did not provide for income taxes in 2011 because we have projected a tax loss for the full year 2011.
+Interest expense and penalties related to unrecognized tax benefits were immaterial for 2011 and 2010.

 Note 7.
 Commitments

 We conduct our product research and development programs through a combination of internal and collaborative programs that include, among others, arrangements with universities, contract research organizations and clinical research sites.
 We have contractual arrangements with these organizations, however these contracts are cancelable on thirty days notice and our obligations under these contracts are largely based on services performed.